C++ Core Guidelines: Function Definitions

 auto res2 = min(first, 4);

 There is a lot more to constexpr functions.
-Their syntax was rather limited with C++11 and become quite comfortable with C++14.
-They are a kind of pure functions in C++.
+Their syntax was somewhat limited with C++11, and they became pretty comfortable with C++14.
+They are a kind of pure function in C++.
 See my posts about constexpr.

 F.5: If a function is very small and time-critical, declare it inline

-I was really astonished to read this rule because the optimizer will inline functions, that are not declared inline, and the other way around: they will not inline functions, although you declare them as inline.
+I was astonished to read this rule because the optimizer will inline functions that are not declared inline, and the other way around: they will not inline functions, although you declare them as inline.
 In the end, inline is only a hint for the optimizer.

 With modern compilers, the main reason for using inline is to break the One Definition Rule (ODR).
 You can define an inline function in more than one translation unit.
 Here is my post about inline.